JoanneHing/HeyGenModule/README.md

     ```
     Replace `ACTUAL_SESSION_ID_HERE` with the actual session ID obtained from the `create` endpoint.

-    You should now see the streaming avatar in your browser.
-(But this part is currently on debugging stage)
+    You should now see the streaming avatar in your browser. (!
+This part is currently on debugging stage)

 ## Project Structure